akochnev/ocp4-upi-helpernode/README.md

 # OCP4 UPI Helper Node Playbook

+Forked from christianh814/ocp4-upi-helpernode in order to customize portions of the OCP4 UPI installation and deployment process.
+Many thanks to Christian Hernandez for a fantastic base to work from!

 This assumes the following

 1. You're on a Network that has access to the internet